ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/udf/list/_includes/string.md

   The third argument includes the following parameters:
     - DelimeterString:Bool? — treating a delimiter as a string (true, by default) or a set of characters "any of" (false)
     - SkipEmpty:Bool? — whether to skip empty strings in the result, is false by default
-    - Limit:Uint64? — Limits the number of fetched components (unlimited by default); if the limit is exceeded, the raw suffix of the source string is returned in the last item
+    - Limit:Uint64? — Limits the number of fetched components (unlimited by default); if the limit is exceeded, the raw suffix of the source string is returned in the last element

 * ```String::JoinFromList(List<String>{Flags:AutoMap}, String) -> String```